-The roles of the module include a Crypto-officer (CO) and User Role.
-All the services of the module require the assumption of an authorized role (i.e., either the CO or User role).
+The roles of the module include a Crypto-officer (CO), a Key Management Facility (KMF), and a User Role.
+All the services of the module require the assumption of an authorized role (i.e., the CO, KMF, or User role).